-0 - 29 credit hours earned is considered freshman level

-30 - 59 credit hours earned is considered sophomore level

-60 - 93 credit hours earned is considered junior level

-94 + credit hours earned is considered senior level
+0-29 credit hours earned is considered freshman level 30-59 credit hours earned is considered sophomore level 60-93 credit hours earned is considered junior level 94+ credit hours earned is considered senior level

-Scholarships
+MERIT SCHOLARSHIPS

-Entering freshman students are automatically considered for merit scholarships for which they are eligible after they are admitted to the College (February 1 priority deadline).
+Entering freshman students are automatically considered for merit scholarships for which they are eligible after they are admitted to the College.
 Students selected for scholarship assistance reflect superior academic qualifications and ordinarily possess some special interest and/or leadership abilities.
 Other merit-based scholarships and grants are awarded in recognition of academic achievements and special abilities.